Florida Corporate Tax: Everything You Need to Know

 How a Corporation Can Qualify to File for Florida Corporate Short Form Income Tax Return (F-1120a)

 For small corporations that conduct all of their business within Florida, it's possible to file the F-1120A, The Florida Corporate Short Form Income Tax Return, online.
-There are, however, certain requirements which must be met.
+There are, however, certain requirements that must be met.

 To qualify for this, businesses need to provide their corporate name, registration numbers, proven address, and contact number in Florida.
 They also need to provide corporate income tax records from previous years and federal income tax records, in addition to their registered company bank details.